 Long-term drainage conditions can have a significant impact on the performance of structures, pavements, utilities, and other ancillary facilities on a project site.
 We recommend that site drainage be developed such that long-term ponding does not occur except in areas specifically designed for such purposes.
 When establishing final grades, the design team should be reminded that in expansive clay environments, it is common for ground surface movements to occur that could potentially cause reversal of site drainage patterns and unwanted ponding of surface water.
-We recommend that sufficient slope of the ground surface should be maintained around pavements and other ancillary facilities to ensure long-term positive drainage.
+We recommend the following be considered: